-The unaudited pro forma financial information for the three and six months ended June 30, 2016 and 2015 combines the historical results of the Company and HLS for the three and six months ended June 30, 2016 and 2015, and the pro forma adjustments listed above.
+The unaudited pro forma financial information for the three and nine months ended September 30, 2016 and 2015 combines the historical results of the Company and HLS for the three and nine months ended September 30, 2016 and 2015 and the pro forma adjustments listed above.

-Other Business Combination
+Other Business Combinations

-On June 30, 2016, the Company completed the acquisition of Performance Management Services, Inc. ("PMSI"), a Company based in Tustin, California focused on competency-based performance development for nurses, for \$4.0 million in cash and up to an additional \$500,000 of contingent consideration.
+On June 30, 2016, the Company acquired all of the stock of Performance Management Services, Inc. ("PMSI"), a Company based in Tustin, California focused on competency-based performance development for nurses, for \$4.0 million in cash and up to an additional \$500,000 of contingent consideration.
 The acquisition, including associated transaction costs, is not considered material to the Company's financial statements.
-The Company accounted for the acquisition as a business combination and has allocated purchase consideration based on preliminary estimates of fair value.
-The Company expects to finalize estimates of fair value as soon as practicable, but not later than one year from the date of acquisition.
+The Company accounted for the acquisition as a business combination and has allocated the purchase consideration based on preliminary estimates of fair value.
+The Company expects to finalize its estimates of fair value as soon as practicable, but not later than one year from the date of acquisition.
 The results of operations for PMSI are included in the Company's condensed consolidated financial statements from the date of acquisition and are included in the HealthStream Workforce Solutions segment.